-As they try to seek out spaces for nests that aren’t likely to be disturbed by humans, mice will often traverse dusty attics and seldom-used basements, meaning that if a mouse were to scamper across a particularly dusty patch of floor, they’ll likely leave behind their telltale footprints.
-Mice have a unique bone structure, making their tracks fairly easily recognizable - as long as you have an idea of what you’re looking for.
+As they try to seek out spaces for nests that aren’t likely to be disturbed by humans, mice will often traverse dusty attics and seldom-used basements, meaning that if a mouse were to scamper across a particularly dusty patch of floor, they’d likely leave behind their telltale footprints.
+Mice in our area have a unique bone structure, making their tracks fairly easily recognizable - as long as you know what you’re looking for.

-If mice or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 576-7629 and schedule an appointment today with one of our friendly, experienced mouse removal experts.
+If mice or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced mouse removal experts.